-- Do not receive natural sources of protein from bugs and other organisms that live off of the pasture (omega-3 fatty acids are ultimately derived from plants like grass or seaweed so consuming grass is vital to passing those Omega acids on to their eggs.
+- They do not receive natural sources of protein from bugs and other organisms that live off of the pasture.
+Omega-3 fatty acids are ultimately derived from plants like grass or seaweed so consuming grass is vital to passing those Omega acids on to their eggs.

 - They do not have room to roam and may be competing for limited space with other members of the flock (see our article on the industry practice of beak trimming and why Bethesda Farm has no need to follow it).

-- Do not receive the benefit of direct sunlight.
+- They do not receive the benefit of direct sunlight.
 Like humans, birds absorb the sun’s rays and convert it into vitamins for their bodies.

 So to find the best healthy eggs, be sure to get them from a farm that combines high-quality pasture-raised living conditions and the optimal nutrition that comes from organic pastures and organic feed.